readysteproll

 What are the benefits of the Ready Step Roll initiative?

-When we choose active and sustainable school transportation options everyone wins.
+Everyone wins when we choose active and sustainable school transportation options.
 Check out the list of benefits for students and caregivers who walk and wheel to and from school or the bus stop:

 What is Sustainable School Commute Planning?

-Ready Step Roll is a sustainable school commute planning initiative which aims to increase rates of students using active and sustainable modes of transportation for their commute to and/or from school, using a school catchment/neighbourhood-based planning process.
+Ready Step Roll aims to help more students use active and sustainable modes of transportation for their commute to and from school, using a school catchment and neighbourhood-based planning process.

 Active and sustainable transportation includes riding bikes, scooters, rollerblades, skateboards, wheelchairs or the bus, all or part-way to and from school.